Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Experiments

 We conduct comprehensive ablation studies to validate the contribution of each component in \method.
 We perform two types of analyses: a cumulative study (Table~\ref{tab:cumulative:ablation}) that progressively adds techniques to a baseline, showing their synergistic benefits, and a leave-one-out study (Table~\ref{tab:leave_one_out_ablation_en}) that removes individual components to confirm their necessity.
 Implementation details can refer to~\ref{appendix:subsec:ablation:detail}.

 Our ablation studies reveal distinct roles for each component in our framework.
 We find that a two-step score decomposition is a non-negotiable cornerstone, providing essential stability without which the model fails to train.
 The most significant performance gains are driven by coupling $t$ in \eqref{eq:ikl:discrete:objective} and \eqref{eq:grad:estimate}.
 Loss shaping with ${\omega(t)}$ and ${\pi(t)}$ further smooths optimization (especially around 16 NFEs, while effects at very small/large budgets are modest).
-Finally, we identify two budget-dependent components: {Regularization} is crucial for stability at very few NFEs ($\le 8$ NFEs) but detrimental at higher budgets, while {Guided Inference} boosts quality at low NFEs and enhances diversity at high NFEs.
-These findings highlight a hierarchy of importance and nuanced interactions between the techniques.
-More details are presented in Appendix~\ref{appendix:subsec:ablation:analysis}.
+Finally, we identify two budget-dependent components: {Regularization} is crucial for stability at very few NFEs ($\le 8$ NFEs) but detrimental at higher budgets, while Guided Inference boosts quality at low NFEs and enhances diversity at high NFEs.
+These highlight a hierarchy of importance and nuanced interactions between the techniques.

+To further explore RGAS, we analyze the hyperparameters $h$ and $M$ through performance landscape scans and Functional ANOVA~\citep{hutter2014efficient}.
+Our analysis reveals that at low NFEs ($<16$), $h$ dominates performance by guiding global structure; as the computational budget increases (e.g., 32 NFEs), the importance of $M$ rises significantly.
+More details are presented in Appendices~\ref{appendix:subsec:ablation:detail}-\ref{appendix:sensitivity}.